tbrown14611/Project_3_Final/README - Thomas.md

 ## Project Ideation:
 Traffic Safety, is the selected focus for our project.
 Specifically, we're focused on the accidents that occur in the state of Colorado.
-Our dataset is one from Kaggle, the "US-Accidents: A Countrywide Traffic Accident Dataset".  https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents.
+Our dataset is one from Kaggle, the "US-Accidents: A Countrywide Traffic Accident Dataset".
+[Data Source for Accidents](https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents).
-Using traffic data captured by various entities, including the US and state departments of transportation, law enforcement agencies, traffic cameras, and traffic sensors within the road networks, provided by Kaggle https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents.
+Using traffic data captured by various entities, including the US and state departments of transportation, law enforcement agencies, traffic cameras, and traffic sensors within the road networks, provided by Kaggle [Accidents Data](https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents).

      o  Determine the best model configurations to predict crashes. o  Identify the different classifications of crashes and potential impact within each classification.